Erani0/mrp_races/README.md

 Set waypoints on the map to create checkpoints (snaps to nearest vehicle path node) Double click existing checkpoints to remove
 /race clear - Clear recorded checkpoints
-/race save name - Save recorded checkpoints with name /race load name - Load recorded checkpoints with name /race delete name - Delete recorded checkpoints with name /race list - List saved checkpoints by name
+/race save name - Save recorded checkpoints with name as a sprint race /race save name numberOfLaps - Save recorded checkpoints with name as a race with laps /race load name - Load recorded checkpoints with name /race delete name - Delete recorded checkpoints with name /race list - List saved checkpoints by name